gamalan/phalcon-datatables/README.md

 # More examples
 For more examples please search in `site` directory.
 It contains basic *Phalcon* bootstrap page to show all Phalcon-DataTables functionality.

+This is fork repo from [m10me/phalcon-datatables](https://github.com/m1ome/phalcon-datatables) with some bugfix and additional methods.